 Now let's add our Server 2 to the Cockpit.
 We need to go to dashboard and click the plus button.
 After typing our second servers IP address and clicking Add button, Cockpit will try to connect to our server.

-Here is a list of alternatives to Cockpit, it is recommended to try and find most beneficial to you.
-All these tools have different strong points that need to be evaluated.
+Here is a list of alternatives to Cockpit.
+It is recommended to try and find the most beneficial to you.
+All these tools have different advantages that need to be evaluated.

 Some are focused on email/websites and hosting unklike Cockpit.